oceanicsdotio/oceanics.io/oceanics-io-www/content/trie/index.md

 ### Variants
 * When words share a prefix, you can extend the table instead of recomputing, which happens automatically given alphabetical inputs.

-* Directed acyclic word graphs (DAWG): more efficient due to similiar words with different prefix converging.
+* Directed acyclic word graphs (DAWG): more efficient due to similar words with different prefix converging.
 These are also known as [minimal acyclic finite state automaton (MA-FSA)](https://www.aclweb.org/anthology/J00-1002.pdf).
 Insert alphabetically, and deduplicate after each branch.
 Duplicates are XNOR ends and point to the same nodes.

 ## Distance function